OscHer/carpi/README.md

 ## Appendix
 ### Standards
-* //TODO tag will be a comment in code in order to quickly generate a processable backlog file
+* **//TODO** as a comment in code in order to quickly generate a processable backlog file